 On your wash day, make sure you use sulphate free shampoo capable of removing buildup from product residue, vegetable oils and butter (yes, they also create build up).
 Also, add a monthly deep cleansing hair session with a clarifying shampoo (not a regular shampoo) if you have hard water (less if your water is not hard).
 This shampoo will be able to remove all of this, plus the hard minerals from your water.

-As a clarifying shampoo, you can use Kinky Curly Come Clean and as a sulphate free shampoo you can use Flora & Curl African Citrus Superfruit Shampoo (use code curlyhairlounge for 15% off).
+As a clarifying shampoo, you can use Kinky Curly Come Clean and as a sulphate free shampoo you can use Flora & Curl African Citrus Superfruit Shampoo (use code curlyhairlounge for 10% off with a minimum spend of £25).
 You can also check these posts for more product suggestions (Sulphate Free Shampoos and Clarifying Shampoos).